 Sympathetic support for victims of sexual abuse

 If you or someone you love is being sexually abused, let the Lanier Law Group, P.A. fight for you.
 To schedule a free initial consultation with one of our skilled attorneys, call us at 855.234.7619 or contact us online.
-We have 11 offices located in Burlington, Durham, Greensboro, Greenville, Charlotte, Wilmington, Raleigh, Winston-Salem, Fayetteville, Hickory, and Jamestown.
+We have 11 offices located in Burlington, Durham, Greensboro, Greenville, Charlotte, Wilmington, Raleigh, Winston-Salem, Fayetteville, Asheville, and Jamestown.
 You owe us nothing unless you receive a settlement.